NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.22.1)
+(Version 2.23)

+• Added the option to reduce the frame count to only the selected frames.
+• Also, you can select to adjust the delay when reducing the frame count.
+• Added the option to limit the undo/redo history size.
 • Updated the Japanese translation.
 • Added support for Gifski 0.10.2 (delete the old DLL and download it again).
+• The Options > Storage UI was redesigned.

 ### Fixed:

 ♦ Switching back from the snapshot mode from the recorder could cause a small crash.
 ♦ The auto-updater was failing to run when the cache folder was set to a relative path.
 ♦ The tooltips of the buttons of the startup window were incorrect.
+♦ When trying to undo a 'Reduce Framerate' action that resulted in no frames being deleted, a crash would happen.

 ### Known Bugs: